Crypto-TII/TLS1.3/rust/readme.md

 # Installation

 Here find a TLS1.3 client and a (rather rudimentary) TLS1.3 server.
 Both are written in Rust.
+Private keys, server/client certificate chains, and CA root stores are all fixed in the code.
+Therefore as it stands the code must be recompiled for each target.
+Ideally keys, chains and key stores should be kept in external files, but in an IoT setting there may not be a file system.
+In this code the certificate store is in the source code file *cacerts.rs*.
+For the client the private key and certificate are stored in the source code file *clientcert.rs*.
+For the server the private key and certificate are stored in the source code file *servercert.rs*.

 Ensure that the latest version of Rust is installed on your machine.
 For later tests you will also need to install OpenSSL.